Warnakala/blender-studio-tools/scripts-blender/addons/asset_pipeline/README.md

 An asset file is always paired with a metadata file.
 The metadata file contains various information about that particular asset file.
 It saves all the TaskLayers that are contained in this file and where they came from.
-It also holds all kinds of information that make the Asset cleary identifieable.
+It also holds all kinds of information that make the Asset clearly identifiable.

 The AssetFile Classes automatically load this metadata on creation.

 The file format of this metadata is `xmp`.
 For that the asset-pipeline uses the `xml.etree` library.
 In the `metadata.py` file are Schemas that represent the different Metadata blocks.

-The idea here is to have Schemas in the form of Python `Dataclasses` that can be converted to their equivalent as XML Element.
+The idea here is to have Schemas in the form of Python `dataclasses` that can be converted to their equivalent as XML Element.
 That way we have a clear definition of what kind of field are expected and available.
-Schemas can have nested Dataclasses.
-The conversion from Dataclass to XML Element happens in the `ElementMetadata` class and is automated.
+Schemas can have nested Data Classes.
+The conversion from Data Class to XML Element happens in the `ElementMetadata` class and is automated.
 Metadata Classes can also be generated from ElementClasses.
 This conversion is happening in the `from_element()` function.

-The code base should only work with Dataclasses as they are much easier to handle.
+The code base should only work with Data Classes as they are much easier to handle.
 That means it is forbidden to import `Element[]` classes from `metadata.py`.
-The conversion from and to Dataclasses is only handled in this module.
+The conversion from and to Data Classes is only handled in this module.

 That results in this logic:
 A: Saving Metadata to file: